yanmendes/polyflow/examples/BigDawg/README.md

   [B@760bf73d     true            3efa76b06a6ecf6b51f45e43fc9d5d53
 ```

-## Connecting Polyflow to BigDAWG
+## Connecting polyflow to BigDAWG

-Go back to `Polyflow's` root folder (`cd ../../`), issue the following command to launch an instance of `Polyflow`:
+Go back to `polyflow's` root folder (`cd ../../`), issue the following command to launch an instance of `polyflow`:

 ```sh
   docker-compose up polyflow
 ```

-Once you have `Polyflow` running, open a new shell tab and move back to this folder (`cd <polyflow>/examples/BigDawg`) and run the script below to automatically insert BigDAWG as a `data source`; create mediators and provenance entities in Polyflow's catalog using [Kepler](./Kepler) and [Swift](./Swift) entity mappers.
-If you have BigDAWG or Polyflow installed elsewhere, just create a new [.env from the template](./.env.sample) file and [override the custom settings](./docker-compose.yml).
+Once you have `polyflow` running, open a new shell tab and move back to this folder (`cd <polyflow>/examples/BigDawg`) and run the script below to automatically insert BigDAWG as a `data source`; create mediators and provenance entities in polyflow's catalog using [Kepler](./Kepler) and [Swift](./Swift) entity mappers.
+If you have BigDAWG or polyflow installed elsewhere, just create a new [.env from the template](./.env.sample) file and [override the custom settings](./docker-compose.yml).

 ```sh
   docker-compose up
 ```

 If everything went well, you should see a `Done!` message in your shell.
-To make sure everything is working, connect to `Polyflow` (the default URL is http://localhost:3050/) and run the following query on the playground:
+To make sure everything is working, connect to `polyflow` (the default URL is http://localhost:3050/) and run the following query on the playground:

 ```graphql
 query query {